ignizioj/NashvilleHousingDataCleaning---postgreSQL/README.md

 ![ScreenShot](https://github.com/ignizioj/NashvilleHousingDataCleaning-PostgreSQL/blob/main/CleanedHousing.png)

 ##### In addtion, I have included the PostgreSQL script in this repo for reference or information.
 Feel free to browse any files found in the repository.
-The only contributer in this project was myself.
+I was the only contributer in this project.
 Thanks!